-Both treks take you into the absolute wilds of Nepal where towering giants soar above you.
+Both treks take you into the absolute wilds of Nepal, where towering mountains soar above you.

-The two best seasons to trek in Nepal are February to end of May and September through to November.
+The two best seasons for trekking in Nepal are spring (February to end of May) and Autumn (September to November).

-The weather is generally dry during these periods and providing ideal conditions to take in the spectacular vistas.
+The weather is generally dry during these periods, providing ideal conditions to take in the spectacular scenery.

 Spring brings out the blossoming rhododendrons which sets the forests alight with color.

-Many of the treks in Nepal are conducted at high altitude.
-Therefore, altitude sickness is a serious concern and should never be taken lightly.
+Many of the treks in Nepal are conducted at high altitude, soaltitude sickness is a serious concern and should never be taken lightly.

-There are very little treatments available for altitude sickness and you’ll need to monitor yourself carefully.
+There are few treatments available for altitude sickness and you’ll need to monitor yourself carefully.

-Make sure you don’t push yourself hard and remember to take in plenty of fluids.
+Make sure you don’t push yourself hard, and remember to drink plenty of fluids.
 Always descend swiftly if symptoms occur.

 Wearing layers is key.
-Make sure to bring several under layers, a quality fleece and an outer shell waterproof jacket.
+Make sure you bring several under layers, a quality fleece and an outer shell waterproof jacket.

 Good trekking boots are key, as is an all-weather sleeping bag.